List of Kid Nation participants: Kelsey

 Kelsey Liu was an 11-year-old yellow district member from Furlong, Pennsylvania, a small town east of Doylestown.
 She made friends easily with the other yellow team girls.
 She appeared in every episode and also in several publicity interviews for the show since filming was complete.
 Kelsey is a talented pianist, as seen in the talent show segment of episode 8, Starved for Entertainment.
 She is also best friends with Leila, Taylor, Randi and Sophie, her fellow district members.
-Kelsey also modeled for a summer camp magazine after attending the camp.

 Kennedy

 Kennedy Peyton Womack was a 12-year-old green district member from Ashland, Kentucky.
 She was awarded a gold star on day 25 (episode 8) for her hard work, social demeanor, and outgoing personality, and also for convincing Savannah to stay with the community in spite of homesickness.
-Kennedy is a very gifted poet, and is also a nationally ranked tennis player in her age group.
+Kennedy is a poet, and was also a nationally ranked tennis player in her age group.

+Womack graduated from Morehead State University with a BA and then a J.D. from the University of Cincinnati College of Law.
+She works as a public defender.

 Laurel

 Laurel McGoff (born January 12, 1995) was a 12-year-old green district member from Medford, Massachusetts.
 Laurel was appointed to the first town council and was re-elected in the first election.
 She was defeated by Michael in the second election on day 29 (6-3) (episode 10).
 She subsequently received a gold star on day 31 for her work on the council and as an effective overall leader for the entire town.
 In Kid Nation she appeared significantly in every episode as well as publicity interviews for the show after filming.
 She also appeared at a younger age on the PBS Kids Go! show, Fetch! with Ruff Ruffman in episodes "B.L.T. for Breakfast?" and "Tryin' Chef" because her elder brother, Brian, was a contestant on the show.
 She did not participate in the talent show, but at the town meeting later that episode, she was convinced to sing "Amazing Grace" after being prompted by D.K.

-In June 2020, McGoff released a YouTube video in which she discussed her experience on the show.
+McGoff has released social media videos discussing her experience on the show.
+She works in Boston as a special education teacher and has also pursued comedy.